Preparing for Disunion: West Point Commandants and the Training of Civil War Leaders[#PreparingDisunion]

-As part of the research for the book, I am compiling a list of the graduating classes from 1817 to 1864.
+The book contains a list of the graduating classes from 1817 to 1864.
 The list includes their rank during the Civil War excluding any promotions made as part of the March 13, 1865 honors.

 John Fowle W. J. Worth C. F. Smith W. J. Hardee

 McFarland has just notified me that the book’s new title will be Preparing for Disunion: West Point Commandants and the Training of Civil War Leaders.
 [2/19/18]